ladams1776/react-timer/README.md

 You might have to tweak `server.js`, and what mongodb server it is pointing at.
 Currently just setting it based on the port Kitematic spins up for a docker mongodb instance

+### Dockerhub image is located at: https://hub.docker.com/r/ladams1776/mongo-react-timer
+It will have everything ready to go right out of the box.
+You just need to run the 2 commands in two seperate command prompts.

 ### What I want to do

 -- Adjust all existing tests that use a context to use helper